evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 ## Define our infrastructure

-Before we start, let's describe our specifications.
-We support 2 environments, `dev` and `prod` and here is `vnet` configurations for each:
+Before we start, let's define our infrastructure.
+We support 2 environments, `dev` and `prod` with one `vnet` configured as follow:

 ![infra](/images/2020-05-05-infra.png)